frankhjung/article-git-pipelines/README.md

 delivery and have given rise to whole new ways of doing things like [GitOps](https://queue.acm.org/detail.cfm?id=3237207).

-In this article we demonstrate and compare the current pipeline features from three popular Git hosting sites: [GitLab](https://gitlab.com/), [Bitbucket](https://bitbucket.org) and [GitHub](https://github.com/), and ask the question: "Is it time to switch from your current CI/CD toolset?"
+In this article we examine and compare some of the current pipeline features from three popular Git hosting sites: [GitLab](https://gitlab.com/), [Bitbucket](https://bitbucket.org) and [GitHub](https://github.com/), and ask the question: "Is it time to switch from your current CI/CD toolset?"

-# Exercise
+# Example Pipeline

 Let's use pipelines to render the [Git Markdown](https://guides.github.com/features/mastering-markdown/) version of